Masala Chai Panna Cotta – A Silky, Spiced Fusion Dessert

 • Bloom the Gelatin

-• Prepare the Masala Chai Cream
+• Infuse the Cream

 • Pour and Chill